pawel-wolff/gribmanager/README.md

 # grib-manager

-A Python, object-oriented wrapper around (a part) of ECMWF's ecCodes library.
+An object-oriented Python wrapper around (a part) of ECMWF's ecCodes library.

 ## Description